Inflation in Belgium

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The consumer confidence indicator produced by the National Bank of Belgium (NBB) dipped 1.0 point in April to minus 7.0 points.
+The consumer confidence indicator produced by the National Bank of Belgium (NBB) rose 1 point in July to minus 6 points.